 FAA warns of significant delays at New York area airports

-WASHINGTON, Aug 15 (Reuters) - The U.S. Federal Aviation Administration (FAA) said on Monday because of air traffic control staffing issues that airline passengers at New York City area airports could see significant delays on Monday evening.
+WASHINGTON, Aug 15 (Reuters) - The U.S. Federal Aviation Administration (FAA) warned on Monday airline passengers at New York City-area airports could see significant delays in the evening due to air traffic control staffing issues.

-The FAA said "departure and arrival delays this evening could approach two hours at John F. Kennedy International, New York LaGuardia and Newark Liberty International airports."
+The FAA said "departure and arrival delays this evening could approach two hours" at John F. Kennedy (JFK), New York LaGuardia and Newark Liberty airports.
+The FAA also issued a ground stop at LaGuardia set to last until 6:15 p.m.

+FlightAware, a flight tracking website, said just over 600 flights at the three airports had been delayed on Monday, 16% of arriving and 11% of departing flights at Newark, about 18% of both arriving and departing flights at LaGuardia and around 15% of both at JFK.

 ((David.Shepardson@thomsonreuters.com; 2028988324;))